Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 -   *61 &times; 67*: 10 points if *m < 2,000*, 0 points if *m > 3,000*

-Your code must be correct and adhere to the programming rules to receive any performance points for a particular size.
-Your code only needs to be correct for these three cases and you can optimize it specifically for these three cases.
-In particular, it is perfectly OK for your function to explicitly check for the input sizes and implement separate code optimized for each case.
+The code must be correct and adhere to the programming rules to receive any performance points for a particular size.
+The code only needs to be correct for these three cases and it can optimize it specifically for these three cases.
+In particular, it is perfectly OK for the function to explicitly check for the input sizes and implement separate code optimized for each case.

 Working on the Lab